RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

 \subsection{RDF Streaming Protocols}

-One area of research that mentions RDF streams are works focusing on streaming protocols for transmitting RDF data.
+One prominent area of research that uses RDF streams are works focusing on streaming protocols for transmitting RDF data.
 One of the earlier examples is Streaming HDT (S-HDT)~\cite{hasemann2012shdt}, which facilitates streaming RDF data in IoT devices.
-More specifically, producers (IoT devices) emit a stream of compressed, unnamed RDF graphs.
+More specifically, in S-HDT producers (IoT devices) emit streams of compressed, unnamed RDF graphs.
 RDSZ~\cite{fernandez2014rdsz} is a later method that also attempts streaming compressed RDF graphs over the network.
 ERI~\cite{fernandez2014efficient} is a similar approach, however, it has several views of the RDF stream.
 At the highest level, ERI streams a continuous sequence of triples that is then divided into discrete blocks (RDF graphs).
 Then, on the lowest level, these graphs are decomposed into \emph{subject-molecules} (graphs with a single RDF subject) that are then streamed over the network.
 Therefore, ERI has three different views of the streaming problem, with each corresponding to a different level in the protocol.

-The RDF EXI communication protocol for constrained devices~\cite{kabisch2015exi} focuses on streaming RDF graphs.
+The RDF EXI communication protocol for constrained devices~\cite{kabisch2015exi} focuses on streaming RDF graphs in a very efficient manner.
 Finally, the recent Jelly protocol~\cite{sowinski2022efficient} treats RDF streams similarly to ERI, with it streaming a sequence of RDF statements divided into discrete elements (stream frames).
 The main difference is that Jelly can also stream quad statements, making it generalizable to RDF datasets.
+It should be noted here that none of these works assume time annotations to be a necessary part of RDF streams, in contrast to the works described in the following subsection.